-Even if you don’t know anything about writing Chinese characters, it will help you to learn the different types of strokes and find the different patterns while learning to write.
+Even if you don’t know anything about writing Chinese characters, this site will help you learn the different types of strokes, and find the different patterns while learning to write.

 Look it up in the Dictionary

-This online Chinese-English Dictionary from Arch Chinese allows you to type or copy and paste any Chinese character into the search bar.
+This online Chinese-English Dictionary from Arch Chinese allows you to type or copy and paste any Chinese character you want to learn into the search bar.

-You will start to see how characters with the similar structure, stroke order, and radicals are related to each other.
+You will start to see how characters with a similar structure, stroke order, and radicals are related to each other.

 Many characters share a radical, and this often means they have a related meaning.

 From the Formation itself

 It’s important to provide real-life reasons for kids to learn Chinese and its culture because they are going to learning something different than their friends.

 Additionally, if they want to read messages from their grandparents, my kids must know how to read Chinese too.
 These real-life reasons have helped motivate my children to learn Chinese more seriously.

 What are some of your reasons for your kids to learn Chinese?

-I also encourage you to practice with your child, because it’s easier to work hard when someone is doing it with you.
+It’s easier to work hard when someone is doing it with you.
 Your child won’t feel alone or discouraged if you are practicing with them.

-Give a LOT Of Praise and Encouragement
+Tip #8: Give a lot of Praise and Encouragement

-Make it a Family Thing
+Tip#9: Make it a Family Thing